ksflow/ksflow/docs/kafka-topics.md

 spec:
   # (Optional) What should happen to the underlying kafka topic if the KafkaTopic is deleted
   # Must be either "Retain" or "Delete"
-  # Defaults to "Delete"
+  # Default is set in helm chart to "Delete".
   reclaimPolicy: Retain

   # (Optional) The number of partitions in the topic
   # Must be >= 1
-  # Defaults to "num.partitions", see: https://kafka.apache.org/documentation/#brokerconfigs_num.partitions
+  # Defaults is set in helm chart to 1.
-  partitions: 1
+  partitions: 10

   # (Optional) The number of replicas for each of the topic's partitions
   # Must be >= 1
-  # Defaults to "default.replication.factor", see: https://kafka.apache.org/documentation/#brokerconfigs_default.replication.factor
+  # Defaults is set in helm chart to 1.
-  replicationFactor: 1
+  replicationFactor: 3

   # (Optional) The configs for the topic, for all available configs see: https://kafka.apache.org/documentation/#topicconfigs
   # Both keys and values must be strings
-  # Defaults to empty, "configs: {}"
+  # Defaults is set in helm chart to empty, "configs: {}"
   configs:
     retention.ms: "86400000" # 1 day
     retention.bytes: "1073741824" # 1 GiB